nathanielwasson/Concordanator/README.md

 ## Building and running from the command line, like a real man/woman >:^)
 1. `cd` into the root dir of the project.
-2. execute `javac -sourcepath src src/ClassLibrary/Main.java -d build/`
+2. `mkdir build`
-3. Once that's done execute `java -cp build ClassLibrary.Main`
+3. execute `javac -sourcepath src src/Concordanator.java -d build/`
-4. if that doesn't work then try `java -cp build ClassLibrary/Main`
+4. Once that's done execute `java -cp build Concordanator`
-4. Enjoy your concordances.
+5. Enjoy your concordances.

 ## Things that don't work
 Most of the commands don't work.
 The functionality is in the library, however testing is not complete and